What is the Swiss Museum of Transport?

 The Swiss Museum of Transport is open all year.
 A visit is suitable in any season!

 You don't need sunny skies or high temperatures to visit the Swiss Museum of Transport.
-Dry weather is of course great for the outdoor section, that includes a large playground for kids.
+Dry weather is of course great for the outdoor section, which includes a large playground for kids.
 The majority of the exhibitions and activities is indoors though.
-So the museum is a perfect excursion for a rainy day!
+So the museum is a perfect excursion for a rainy day.

 What to expect in the Swiss Museum of Transport